ashhhyy/Sir-Frank-s-Car-Rental-System/README.md

 Instruction:
 1. Download the "system" folder.

-2. Run the cpp file.
+2. Run the cpp and solution file.

 3. Press "l" to login or "r" to register.